Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ47"></a>
 **(47) Why are there in-application advertisements?**

-Developing NetGuard was quite a challenge and [really a lot of work](https://www.openhub.net/p/netguard/estimated_cost), but fun to do.
+Developing InternetGuard was quite a challenge and [really a lot of work](https://www.openhub.net/p/netguard/estimated_cost), but fun to do.
 A good product deserves good support, which means, in practice, that I am spending 30-60 minutes each and every day answering questions and solving problems.
 Just about 1 in 1000 downloaders purchase any of the pro features, so support is basically one way.
 This is not maintainable in the long run and this is why advertisements were added.